NXT Battleground (2024)

-The 2024 NXT Battleground (marketed as NXT Battleground: Las Vegas), was a professional wrestling livestreaming event produced by WWE.
-It was the second annual Battleground held for the promotion's developmental brand NXT, and the seventh Battleground overall.
-In partnership with Ultimate Fighting Championship (UFC), WWE's sister company under TKO Group Holdings, the event took place on Sunday, June 9, 2024, at the UFC Apex in the Las Vegas suburb of Enterprise, Nevada, marking WWE's first event held at the venue.
+The 2024 NXT Battleground (marketed as NXT Battleground: Las Vegas), was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the second annual Battleground produced by WWE for NXT and the seventh Battleground overall.
+In partnership with Ultimate Fighting Championship (UFC), WWE's sister company under TKO Group Holdings, the event took place on June 9, 2024, at the UFC Apex in the Las Vegas suburb of Enterprise, Nevada, marking WWE's first event held at the venue.
 Rapper Sexyy Red hosted the event.

 Six matches were contested at the event.
 In the main event, Trick Williams defeated Ethan Page to retain the NXT Championship.
 In other prominent matches, Roxanne Perez defeated Jordynne Grace from Total Nonstop Action Wrestling to retain the NXT Women's Championship, Oba Femi defeated Wes Lee and Joe Coffey in a triple threat match to retain the NXT North American Championship, and in the opening bout, Kelani Jordan won a Ladder match to become the inaugural NXT Women's North American Champion.